This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 As a Web application, Convertigo Server Administration Console is accessible through a Web browser.
 To access the Administration Console:

-2. In the URL address field, type in the URL in the following format:
+2. In the URL address field, enter the URL using the following format: http://<ConvertigoServer>/<ConvertigoAppName>/admin/

-For example, to access a local Convertigo Studio or Convertigo Server administration:
+For example, for a local Convertigo Studio or Convertigo Server administration:

 • ConvertigoServer = localhost:18080 (or localhost:28080 for local server installation)